Monday, August 31, 2009

 Two weeks after the Chisipite meeting, Felix, Pegi and I piled into the Alfa-Romeo that had been loaned to us and headed for Wedza.
 Our actual destination was the Hess farm, but Felix wanted us to see his childhood home first.
 As his father had passed away, Felix was the owner of a small group of brick and thatch rondavels.
 The property was outside of the Wedza business district on a hill top.

-With Felix on the road to Wedza.
+With Felix on the road to Wedza

 We left Harare about 8:00 am, arriving in Wedza about 9:30.
 The tarmac ended just past the Wedza bus stop, about 5 miles from Felix’s place.
-No sooner than we had turned off onto a dirt road that Felix saw a lone woman sitting in front of a large boulder.
+No sooner than we had turned off onto a dirt road, Felix saw a lone woman sitting in front of a large boulder.
 He had me stop the car.
 We got out and approached the woman who looked to be in her early sixties.
 As Felix spoke to her in Shona, he told us she was deaf.

 Making signs to her, he asked her if we could pray for her healing.
 She seemed to understand, bowing her head and closing her eyes.
 Then he turned to Pegi and me and instructed us to lay our hands on her and pray for her to be healed.
 Now, we had never done anything like that before!
 We were open to the possibility of the miraculous, but were personally skeptical.
 We had been to countless “healing” services, never seeing a verifiable miracle.